PartiPirate/radio-adder/README.md

 Remove database rows where music file not existing.

+### updateDirection

+Chose if the file update direction.

+- **DBtoFile** : the file tags are update using the DB.
+- **FiletoDB** : the DB are update using file tags.

+For file not in the DB, the direction is always in File to DB direction.

 ### forceAcoustID

 Force to recognize music using AcoustID on every files.